RosettaCommons/documentation/coupled-moves.md

 # Algorithm

-To understand the coupled algorithm, let's compare a non-coupled flexible backbone Rosetta design protocol.
+To understand the coupled algorithm, let's first look at a non-coupled flexible backbone Rosetta design protocol.
 Two examples are (1) FastDesign (relax respecting a resfile) and (2) generating a Backrub Ensemble then performing Fixed Backbone Design on members of the ensemble.

 Non-coupled protocols have the following framework: